Back to the Feature: Classical 3D Features are (Almost) All You Need for 3D Anomaly Detection: An Empirical Investigation of 3D AD S

-\textit{Fast Point Feature Histograms (FPFH).} FPFH \cite{fpfh} first computes the k-Nearest-Neighboring points to the region center point.
+\textit{Fast Point Feature Histograms (FPFH) \cite{fpfh}.} The method first computes the k-Nearest-Neighboring points to the region center point.
 It then computes a histogram-based representation as a function of the surface normals and vector distance to the nearest neighbors.
-The representation consists of the histograms of the surface normal based features.
-This method is chosen as the representative due to its time-tested excellent performance.
+We choose this as the representative due to its time-tested excellent performance.